Sub6/jekyll-website/_posts/2021-05-25-android-custom-recovery.md

 categories: android custom_rom root twrp recovery samsung linux heimdall
 ---

 Do you have a very old tablet or smartphone with its warranty expired long ago already?
 Is it a device you still want to use no matter what?
-But you are concerned about security, since it runs a very old Android, something around Lollipop (5.x.x) or even older for example?
+But you're concerned about security, since it runs a very old Android, something around Lollipop (5.x.x) or even older for example?

 Very well, I tell you **one way** how to deal with this issue.
 It will be about running a custom ROM on your Android device.

+A little warning beforehand, if you should read this article far in the future, it might be that some links are already invalid.
+In this case, try to search specifically for those keywords.
+This will increase the chance to get to the place you want to.

 ## Cons and Pro